-NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2024

-Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+PRESTON RICHARD PARISH COUNCIL NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2025 Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) NOTICE 1.
+Date of announcement Monday 2nd June 2025 2.

-NOTICE NOTES 1.
-Date of announcement Sunday 2 nd June 2024 (a) Insert date of placing of the notice which must be not less than 1 day before 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2024, these documents will be available on reasonable notice by application to: Ann Park Clerk/ Responsible Financial Officer (RFO) Gatebeck Road, Endmoor.
-LA8 0HH Tel: 01539567411 Email: clerk@prestonrichard.co.uk (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and extends for a single period of commencing onMonday 3 June 2024 30 working days (inclusive) ending on the date appointed in (d) below and ending on Friday 12 July 2024 3.
-Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2024, these documents will be available on reasonable notice by application to: Ann Park Clerk/|Responsible Financial Officer (RFO) Gatebeck Road, Endmoor.
+LA8 0HH Tel: 01539567411 Email: clerk@prestonrichard.co.uk commencing on Tuesday 3 June 2025 and ending on Monday 14 July 2025 - 3.
+Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.

 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
-The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: MOORE (Ref AP/HD). (d) The inspection period between (c) and (d) must also include the first 10 working days of July.
-Rutland House Minerva Business Park Lynch Wood Peterborough PE2 6PZ (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority 5.
-This announcement is made by Ann Park RFO
+4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
+The appointed auditor is: